larsgmu/PPP_FLTK_macOS/README.md

 ![Allow](Img/allow2.png)

-Now you can reopen the __installation.program__ file, press ok and the installer starts.
+Now you can reopen the __installation.command__ file, press ok and the installer starts.

 #### Step 3
 The installer is easy to follow, just do what it asks you to do and you will be fine!